Ayse-Akdede/Gridsome-Workshop/README.md

     <img  src="https://gridsome.org/logos/only-logo.svg" alt="gridsome logo"/>
 </p>

-:sparkles: Introduction to Gridsome , a Vuejs framework by creating a resume :sparkles:
+:sparkles: Introduction to Gridsome , a Vuejs framework by creating a responsive resume and deploy it on netlify :sparkles:

 ---